deanacus/dotfiles/README.md

 My system configuration.
 Includes config files for:

-* Fish
+- Fish
-* Hyper
+- Hyper
-* VSCode
+- VSCode
-* Spectacle
-* Git
+- Git

 Also includes a bootstrap script to set up a new machine.
 Not something I use often, so it's probably out of date.

 ## Installation: